 The United Nations' International Maritime Organization, or the IMO, has adopted the International Convention for the Prevention of Marine Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto, collectively referred to as MARPOL 73/78 and herein as "MARPOL".
 MARPOL entered into force on October 2, 1983.
 It has been adopted by over 150 nations, including many of the jurisdictions in which our vessels operate.
 MARPOL sets forth pollution prevention requirements applicable to all vessels, and is broken into six Annexes, each of which regulates a different source of pollution.
-Annex I relates to oil leakage or spilling; Annexes II and III relate to harmful substances carried in liquid bulk or packaged form, respectively; Annexes IV and V relate to sewage and garbage management, respectively; and lastly, Annex VI relates to air emissions.
+Annex I relates to oil leakage or spill; Annexes II and III relate to harmful substances carried in liquid bulk or packaged form, respectively; Annexes IV and V relate to sewage and garbage management, respectively; and lastly, Annex VI relates to air emissions.
 Annex VI was separately adopted by the IMO in September 1997.

-In December 2003, the Marine Environmental Protection Committee of the IMO, or MEPC, adopted amendments to Annex I of the MARPOL Convention, which became effective in April 2005.
+In December 2003, the Marine Environmental Protection Committee of the IMO, or MEPC, adopted amendments to Annex I of MARPOL, which became effective in April 2005.
 The amendments:

-- a) revised then existing regulation 13G (now Regulation 20 of Annex I) accelerating the phase-out of single hull oil tankers.
-The Company has no single hull or double sided tankers in its fleet. - b) adopted a new regulation 13H (now Regulation 21 of Annex I), aimed at the prevention of oil pollution from oil tankers carrying as cargo heavy grade oil, or HGO, which includes most of the grades of marine fuel.
-Under Regulation 21, HGO means any of the following: - crude oils having a density at 15°C higher than 900 kg/m3; - fuel oils having either a density at 15°C higher than 900 kg/m3 or a kinematic viscosity at 50°C higher than 180 mm2/s; or - bitumen, tar and their emulsions.
+a) revised then existing regulation 13G (now Regulation 20 of Annex I) accelerating the phase-out of single hull oil tankers (of which we have none); and b) adopted a new regulation 13H (now Regulation 21 of Annex I), aimed at the prevention of oil pollution from oil tankers carrying as cargo heavy grade oil, or HGO, which includes most of the grades of marine fuel.
+Under Regulation 21, HGO means any of the following:

+- crude oils having a density at 15°C higher than 900 kg/m3; - fuel oils having either a density at 15°C higher than 900 kg/m3 or a kinematic viscosity at 50°C higher than 180 mm2/s; or - bitumen, tar and their emulsions.